-Note: The safety assessment, and especially the safety plan, is designed to be reviewed and modified as new information is gathered throughout the comprehensive assessment.
-The agency and/or the family are encouraged to make changes as needed.
+Note: The safety assessment, especially the safety plan, will be reviewed and modified as new information is gathered throughout the comprehensive assessment.
+The agency and/or the family are encouraged to change as needed.

 Child welfare policy states that the case decision shall be made within 45 days or there shall be documentation to reflect the rationale to extend the assessment beyond the required timeframes.
-If/when an assessment exceeds 45 days, a review of the safety plan must be completed with the parent(s).
+If/when an assessment exceeds 45 days, the safety plan must be reviewed with the parent(s).

-The agreement to implement a safety plan is important to ensure that all parties participated in its development and that they understand all the danger indicators identified, the plans to address those danger indicators, and their ability to revoke or request a review of the safety plan.
+The agreement to implement a safety plan is important to ensure that all parties participate in its development and understand all the danger indicators identified, the plans to address those danger indicators, and their ability to revoke or request a review of the safety plan.

 A caretaker is expected to sign the safety plan.
-The agency child welfare caseworker must sign the safety assessment and the safety plan at the time it is developed, and the supervisor must sign it by the end of the next business day.
-If applicable, a guardian, custodian, caretaker, and/or approved temporary safety provider should sign the safety plan.
-It is important to remember that in the practice of family-centered social work, asking a parent if he or she desires to sign the safety assessment and any resulting safety plan is an appropriate method of documenting the parent's engagement in the process.
+The agency's child welfare caseworker must sign the safety assessment and the safety plan when it is developed, and the supervisor must sign it by the end of the next business day.
+A guardian, custodian, caretaker, and/or approved TSP should sign the safety plan if applicable.
+It is important to remember that in family-centered social work, asking a parent if he or she desires to sign the safety assessment and any resulting safety plan is an appropriate method of documenting the parent's engagement in the process.

-If a parent refuses to sign the safety plan, the caseworker should try to address the parent's concerns and stress the need for working together to prevent the removal of the child from the home.
+If a parent refuses to sign the safety plan, the caseworker should address the parent's concerns and stress the need for working together to prevent the child's removal from the home.
 The parent may verbally agree even if they refuse to sign the safety plan.
-The caseworker must note on the safety plan that the parent has verbally agreed to each safety activity if they refuse to sign the safety plan.
-If the parent refuses to sign the safety plan and verbally refuses to agree to its provisions, the agency must ensure that the child is safe whether the child is in their own home or in another type of arrangement.
+The caseworker must note that the parent has verbally agreed to each safety activity on the safety plan if they refuse to sign it.
+If the parent refuses to sign the safety plan and verbally refuses to agree to its provisions, the agency must ensure that the child is safe, whether in their own home or another arrangement.

-If the parent is unable to understand the written document because of illiteracy, a language barrier, or any other reason, the caseworker must determine if the parent understands every provision in the safety plan.
+If the parent cannot understand the written document because of illiteracy, a language barrier, or any other reason, the caseworker must determine if the parent understands every provision in the safety plan.
 Only then must the caseworker note on the safety plan that the parent has agreed to each safety activity.
-If a parent is unable to understand the safety plan and verbally refuses to agree to its provisions, the agency must ensure that the child is safe whether the child is in their own home or in another type of arrangement.
+If a parent cannot understand the safety plan and verbally refuses to agree to its provisions, the agency must ensure that the child is safe, whether in their own home or another arrangement.

 The county child welfare agency must file a petition under G.S.
-7B-302(c) when protective services are refused, regardless of whether the agency requests custody of the child.
+7B-302(c) when protective services are refused, regardless of whether the agency requests child custody.
 If the court adjudicates the child abused, neglected, and/or dependent, the court may order any of the dispositions included in G.S.
 7B-903, including requiring the agency to supervise the child in the child's own home or place the child in the custody of a parent, relative, private agency, or other suitable person.
 If the county child welfare agency files a petition without asking for custody, and the situation deteriorates prior to the adjudication, the agency may file a motion for nonsecure custody without filing an additional petition.